 - You’ll save time: Unlike a degree, a bootcamp will take up a few weeks or months of your life, rather than years

-- You’ll save money: A bootcamp isn’t free, but it’s a fraction of the cost of a three-year degree.
+- You’ll save money: A bootcamp isn’t free, but it’s a fraction of the cost of a three or four year degree.